JCorcelli/Chaos-Contract-2019/README.md

 There's a custom GUI that can easily be extended

 Much of the physics-based work uses the same GUI code now, so any of the old redundant physics are not worth updating

+**I have not kept track of where I left most of the notes.
+See text repository GameDesign for esoteric summaries of concept and lore.

 # ChaosGame Relevance